origotdaskill/Shop_Spot/client/README.md

 4. Push to the branch: `git push origin feature/YourFeature`
 5. Submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE.txt) file for details.

-Thank you for contributing to the Shop Spot client!
+Thank you for contributing to the **Shop Spot** server!